CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/1b-machine-learning.md

-# Module 01: Explore Automated Machine Learning in Azure Machine Learning
+# Hands-on Lab: Explore Automated Machine Learning in Azure ML

+## Estimated time: 90-120 minutes

-## Lab overview
+## Lab scenario

-In this exercise, you'll use the automated machine learning feature in **Azure Machine Learning** to train and evaluate a machine learning model.
-You'll then deploy and test the trained model.
+The model will use a dataset of historical bicycle rental details to predict the number of rentals expected on a given day.
+It leverages seasonal and meteorological features to enhance the accuracy of its forecasts

 ## Lab Objectives